-- In preparation for emergencies including disasters and accidents that harm human lives or physical safety, suppliers shall identify potential occurrence of such emergencies.
-Suppliers shall also create a course of action for response to emergencies that minimizes damage to workers and assets, and install necessary equipment, as well as provide education and training so that workers can take action in the event of a disaster. - Suppliers shall report the details of occupational injuries and illnesses that occur when executing NTT Group business, and for which NTT Group should fulfill legal, moral, or ethical responsibilities. - Suppliers shall report the details of occupational injuries and illnesses that occur on property held by NTT Group, or while providing services to NTT Group.
+In preparation for emergencies including disasters and accidents that harm human lives or physical safety, suppliers shall identify potential occurrence of such emergencies.
+Suppliers shall also create a course of action for response to emergencies that minimizes damage to workers and assets, and install necessary equipment, as well as provide education and training so that workers can take action in the event of a disaster.

+Report the details of occupational accidents and illnesses that occur in the course of the NTT Group's business operations and for which the NTT Group is legally, morally or ethically responsible.